French Open

-The French Open is the premier clay court championship in the world and the only Grand Slam tournament currently held on this surface.
+The French Open is the premier clay court tournament in the world and the only Grand Slam tournament currently held on this surface.
 Until 1975, the French Open was the only major tournament not played on grass.
-Between the seven rounds needed for a championship, the clay surface characteristics (slower pace, higher bounce), and the best-of-five-set men's singles matches, the French Open is widely regarded as the most physically demanding tournament in tennis.
+Due to the clay surface characteristics favoring long rallies and high physical demand, and the men's seven rounds of best-of-five sets needed for a championship, the French Open is widely regarded as the most physically demanding tournament in tennis.

 History

 Officially named in French Internationaux de France de Tennis ("French Internationals of Tennis"), the tournament uses the name Roland-Garros (Note: The stadium and tournament are both hyphenated as Roland-Garros because French spelling rules dictate that in the name of a place or event named after a person, the elements of the name are joined with a hyphen.) in all languages, and it is usually called the French Open in English.

 In 1891, the Championnat de France, which is commonly referred to in English as the "French Championships", began.
 This was only open to tennis players who were members of French clubs.
-The first winner was H. Briggs, a Briton who resided in Paris and was a member of the Club Stade Français.
+The first winner was H. Briggs, a Briton who resided in Paris and was a member of the club Stade Français.
 In the final, he defeated P. Baigneres in straight sets.
 The first women's singles tournament, with four entries, was held in 1897.
 The mixed doubles event was added in 1902 and the women's doubles in 1907.
 In the period of 1915–1919, no tournament was organized due to World War I. This tournament was played until 1924, using four venues: